 But that’s not all.
 Freo, as the locals call it, has a friendly vibe.
 And with that, there are plenty of opportunities to relax including large grassy parks for picnics, markets to stroll through, a huge city Ferris wheel to ride, plenty of cafes and pubs, and a musical nightlife.

-In fact, Freo is home to both a craft beer brewery, as well as an entire street dubbed Cappuccino Strip.
+In fact, Freo is home to several craft beer breweries as well as an entire street dubbed Cappuccino Strip.

 Top things to do in Fremantle